dmcvittie/recipes/meat/chicken_souvlaki/README.md

 ### Prep + Cooking (25 minutes)
 0. If using wood skewers, soak for 1 hr in warm water so they won’t burn on the grill.
 1. Thread the chicken onto the skewers; about 4-5 inches of chicken per skewer at most.
+2. Shake oregano onto skewers prior to grilling.
-2. Cook on the grill for 12-15 minutes until no longer pink and juices run clear, turning every couple of minutes to achieve desired level of char.
+3. Cook on the grill for 12-15 minutes until no longer pink and juices run clear, turning every couple of minutes to achieve desired level of char.